erfur/erfur.github.io/_posts/2022-07-11-frida-mysterypi.md

 - Changed main structs like `SDL_Surface` and `SDL_Rect` with the ones from SDL1.2 as there are important type changes that affect the offsets.

 It took me some time to get together a build environment.
-I tried MinGW and cygwin but 32bit build environments gave me more of headaches than solutions.
+I tried mingw and cygwin but 32bit build environments gave me more headaches than solutions.
 Finally I found everything packaged and ready-to-go in the llvm package [here](https://github.com/mstorsjo/llvm-mingw/releases).
 I automated the process with a simple script (yes I'm using bash in windows):